Garden Soil, Supplies, And Tips

 Medium-lived seeds:

-These may be expected to maintain good viability for 3 years.
-Beans, carrots, celery, chard, corn, eggplant, parsley, peas, pumpkin, and squash fall in this category.
+Beans, carrots, celery, chard, corn, eggplant, parsley, peas, pumpkin, and squash are in this category and may be expected to maintain good viability for 3 years.

 Short-lived seeds:

-These are generally not recommended for use for more than one season, but will usually still be acceptable the second year if kept cool and dry.
+These are generally not recommended for use for more than one season, but if kept cool and dry, they will usually still be acceptable in the second year.
 Leek, onion, parsnip, spinach, and cilantro are examples you can try.

 5. Epsom Salt Helps Your Garden Grow

-Epsom salt is great for tomatoes and peppers because they are usually magnesium deficient.
-You use one tablespoon per hole when planting tomato or pepper plants.
-As the tomatoes or peppers grow we need to add one tablespoon of Epsom Salt per foot and work into the soil.
+Epsom salt is excellent for tomatoes and peppers because they are usually magnesium-deficient.
+When planting tomato or pepper plants, you use one tablespoon per hole.
+As the tomatoes or peppers grow, we need to add one tablespoon of Epsom Salt per foot and work it into the soil.

 Epsom salt contains magnesium and sulfur, two essential nutrients for plants.
 Magnesium is found in chlorophyll that turns sunshine into food for our plants.